 Exploration and Development of Oil and Gas Resources in U.S. Arctic Waters

 Oil and gas exploration activities in the Arctic substantially increased in the early 2000’s.
 Interest was spurred in part by estimates of significant reserves in offshore waters of the U.S. Arctic Outer Continental Shelf (OCS).
-BOEM estimates of undiscovered technically recoverable resources of oil and gas in the Arctic underscore the significance of the U.S. Arctic for potential oil and gas development, with almost 29 percent of the total U.S. potential offshore oil and gas resources contained in Arctic planning areas (20 percent in the Chukchi Sea and 9 percent in the Beaufort Sea).
+BOEM estimates of undiscovered technically recoverable resources of oil and gas in the Arctic in 2021 underscore the significance of the U.S. Arctic for potential oil and gas development, with 35 percent of the total U.S. potential offshore oil and gas resources contained in Arctic planning areas (27 percent in the Chukchi Sea and 8 percent in the Beaufort Sea).

 Exploration activities in the Chukchi and Beaufort Seas since the most recent Arctic lease sale in 2008 have included seismic surveys, shallow hazards site surveys, and limited exploratory drilling.
 In 2012, Shell attempted to drill exploratory wells in both the Chukchi and Beaufort Seas, but was unsuccessful.
 (A more detailed summary of Shell’s 2012 drilling activities can be found in the Commission’s 2012 annual report).
 In 2015, Shell drilled an exploratory well in the Chukchi Sea but failed to find any meaningful quantities of oil or natural gas.
 Shell subsequently announced that it would halt exploration efforts in the Arctic.
 All remaining leases in the Chukchi Sea have since been relinquished by Shell and others.

 In July 2017, BOEM approved plans for Eni US Operating Co.
 Inc. to conduct exploratory drilling in federal waters from its Spy Island drill site, an existing man-made island in Alaska state waters.
 The drill site is north of the Nikaitchuq oil field, about three miles off Oliktok Point, in the Beaufort Sea.
 In April 2018, BOEM approved a revision to Eni’s exploration plan that allowed for drilling in Summer 2018.
 Eni initiated drilling a well at Nikaitchuq North in 2018 but suspended drilling operations in April 2019.
 BOEM has since notified Eni that its leases in Harrison Bay have expired.